High-precision and low-depth quantum algorithm design for eigenstate problems: Eigenstate property estimation

 We can calculate the maximum required evolution time based on Theorem \autoref{thm:observ_estimation_detailed} with Gaussian function if we want to estimate an observables $O$ with an accuracy $\varepsilon$.

 For the ground state preparation, the maximum real-time is given by \autoref{eq:maximum_real_time}.
-Suppose we divide the time slice into $\nu$ segments and use $2k$th order Trotterisation, in this context, the segment number $\nu$ can be chosen as

-We note that since there is a saturation of the gate count for the Trotter-error-compensation indicated by \autoref{eq:compensation_CNOT_gate}, we take $s_c$ to be infinity in deriving the asymptotic scaling and the gate count is less or at the same order of $L$ or $\wt(H)$.
+Suppose we divide the time slice into $\nu$ segments and use $2k$th order Trotterisation, in this context, the segment number $\nu$ can be chosen as $ \nu_c = \mathcal{O} ( (\lambda \Delta^{-1} \ln(\eta^{-1} \varepsilon^{-1}))^{1+ \frac{1}{4k+1}}). $ We note that since there is a saturation of the gate count for the Trotter-error-compensation indicated by \autoref{eq:compensation_CNOT_gate}, we take $s_c$ to be infinity in deriving the asymptotic scaling, and the gate count is less than or at the same order of $L$ or $\wt(H)$.
 Therefore, the gate complexity in each sample is given by \autoref{eq:gate_each_sample}.
 In cases where we could implement each $e^{-iH_l t}$, then the gate complexity in each single run is

 Thus far, we have completed the proof of \autoref{thm:observ_estimation_main}.

 \end{proof}